moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 We intentionally encode more information to be able to change over time the routing criteria by modifying HTTP Router rules.
-The HTTP Router would introduce a stage of processing information: `process`.
+The HTTP Router would introduce a stage of transforming information: `transform`.

 ```json
 [